kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

    kubectl -n gloo-system port-forward service/gloo 8443:443
    ```

-2. Send a request with your resource configuration to the Gloo Edge validation API.
+2. Send a request with your resource configuration to the Gloo Gateway validation API.
 The following example shows successful and unsuccessful resource configuration validation for the upstream, gateway, and virtual service resources.
    {{< tabs >}}
    {{% tab name="Upstream" %}}